chainfire21/weather-service/README.md

 This endpoint returns a short description of the weather for today

-looks up the receipt by the ID and returns an object specifying the points awarded.

 Example Response:
 `The day will be partly cloudy with a moderate average temperature.`